nikolaospapagiannis/nebula-ai/PART5_ENTERPRISE_PREMIUM.md

 ## Executive Summary

-Part 5 implements the final set of premium features that establish Fireflies as the **#1 most advanced AI meeting platform**.
+Part 5 implements the final set of premium features that establish Nebula AI as the **#1 most advanced AI meeting platform**.
 These features focus on enterprise requirements, botless recording (Fathom's key differentiator), advanced security, and powerful analytics.

 ### Features Implemented